naman93/Atmega8-as-ADC-slave/README.md

   5       --------------      PB4

-Atmega8 (analog input pins) :-  PC2, PC3, PC4, PC5
+Atmega8 (analog input pins) :-  PC2, PC3, PC4, PC5.
+Code can be modified to get data from PC0 and PC1 as well.

 Note:- ground unused adc pins to avoid noise.